alpmestan/haskellx-2015/slides/talk.md

   register :<|> byId

   where byId i = getById i :<|> deleteById i

+server :: Server API
+server = resource addUser getUserById deleteUserById
+    :<|> resource addProduct getProductById deleteProductById
 ```

+That type of approach can be taken further, but shows how easily you can build your own little abstractions tailored to your needs and your opinions on web API or web application design.

 # Extending the DSL: a combinator to log IP addresses (1/4)